signalwire/signalwire-golang/README.md

 The Go SDK is a Go Lang package [signalwire-golang](https://github.com/signalwire/signalwire-golang).
 To setup the dev environment follow these steps:

 1. Install Go Lang (https://golang.org/doc/install)
-2. "go get github.com/signalwire/signalwire-golang"
+2. "go get github.com/signalwire/signalwire-golang/signalwire"
 3. Create a new branch from `master` for your changes.
 4. Make changes and test them via example apps!
+You can start developing starting from the examples in RelayExamples/

 ## License